Article 29.

 §1.
 The disciplines which are absolutely necessary for the Faculty to achieve its purposes should be determined.
 Those also should be set out which in a different way are helpful to these purposes and, therefore, how these are suitably distinguished one from another.

-§2.
-In each Faculty the disciplines should be arranged in such a way that they form an organic body, so as to serve the solid and coherent formation of the students and to facilitate collaboration by the teachers.
+such a way that they form an organic body, so as to serve the solid and coherent formation of the students and to facilitate collaboration by the teachers.

 Article 42.